 - Hike the West Coast Trail – Hike the full 75 km of this world-renowned trail, or a small portion of it, for some uniquely incredible sights.

-- The Wickaninnish Inn – With its amazing location, breathtaking views, and exceptional service, this five-star resort is without a doubt one of the most superb accommodations Vancouver Island has to offer.
+- The Wickaninnish Inn – With its amazing location, views, and service, this five-star resort is one of the most superb accommodations Vancouver Island has to offer.

 - Hot Springs Cove – For a truly unique experience, relax in the natural hot springs at Maquinna Marine Provincial Park.